-- 1. SWORN ELECTION CAMPAIGN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT CONTENT.
-The campaign finance statements shall include a detailed listing of each monetary and service contribution received and expenditure made, as follows: - Contributions.
-A list of campaign contributions more than fifty dollars (\$50.00) received by, or on behalf of, the candidate or his/her election committee, including: - 1. the name and address of the contributor; - 2. the date contribution was received:
+A. SWORN ELECTION CAMPAIGN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT - CONTENT.
+The campaign finance statements shall include a detailed listing of each monetary and service contribution received and expenditure made, as follows:

+- 1. Contributions.
+A list of campaign contributions more than fifty dollars (\$50.00) received by, or on behalf of, the candidate or his/her election committee, including: - a. the name and address of the contributor; - b. the date contribution was received; - c. dollar amount contributed or fair market value of service contributed: and - d. a net balance of contributions for the period. - 2.
+Contributions Fifty Dollars (\$50.00) or Less. - a.
+For all individual contributions or public service assistance \$50 or less, a single aggregate figure may be reported without separate detailed listings. - b.
+Two (2) or more contributions from the same source that have an aggregate total more than \$50 may not be reported in the aggregate, but shall be reported separately per section (1) above. - 3.
+Expenditures.
+A list of expenditures made and obligations incurred as a part of the campaign effort shall include: